-- You (or your spouse, if married filing jointly) had an MSA during the year (even if the contributions to the MSA were made by an employer). - You acquired an interest in an MSA because of the death of the account holder.
-See Treatment of MSA After Death of Account Holder on page 5 for more details. - You (or your spouse, if married filing jointly) were a policyholder who received payments made on a per diem or other periodic basis under an LTC insurance contract or received any accelerated death benefits from a life insurance policy that were made on a per diem or other periodic basis during 1997.
+• You (or your spouse, if married filing jointly) had an MSA to which contributions were made for 1998 (whether by you or by an employer) or from which distributions were received during 1998.

+You acquired an interest in an MSA because of the death of the account holder.
+See Treatment of MSA After Death of Account Holder on page 5 for more details.

+• You (or your spouse, if married filing jointly) were a policyholder who received payments made on a per diem or other periodic basis under an LTC insurance contract or received any accelerated death benefits from a life insurance policy that were made on a per diem or other periodic basis during 1998.
 See the instructions for Section B, which begin on page 5, for more details.